 Walla Walla is one of the great unheralded wine regions in America.
-I’ve always been of the opinion that’s largely due to the name.
+I’ve always believed that’s largely due to the name.
 Walla Walla, Washington doesn’t have the elegant flow of Napa, California.

 L’Ecole No. 41 has grown quite a bit since then, producing nearly 1/2 million cases annually now.
-The winery now has three-tiers of Cabernet, the excellent Columbia Valley bottling, which retails for around $25, and this bottle, which usually sports a $40 price tag.
-Then there are the single-vineyard estate bottles, which are priced in the “if you have to ask you can’t afford it.” range
+The winery now has three tiers of Cabernet, the excellent Columbia Valley bottling, which retails for around $25, and this bottle usually sports a $40 price tag.
+Then there are the single-vineyard estate bottles, which are priced in the “if you have to ask, you can’t afford it.” range.

 This bottling, the Walla Walla, is a blend of five vineyards, mostly from their own estate: Ferguson, Pepper Bridge, Seven Hills, Loess, & Summit View.